clemens/clemens.github.com/rates.md

 I don’t work based on pure profit sharing.
-If I think your project has potential, we might discuss options where you **hire me for a reduced rate in exchange for sharing some profits** later.
+If I think your project has potential, we might discuss options where you <strong>hire me for a reduced rate in exchange for sharing some profits</strong> later.

 </p>
 <h3>